How many times have I found myself looking for english books in Denmark to buy!

 Below are some ideas for finding books in Denmark without having to pay ridiculous bookstore prices!

-So instead of worrying about the rain, snow and cold winds of winter, pick up a good book and wile away the hours.
-If you are looking for used books in good condition – mostly modern fiction – check out our little selection of english books.
+So instead of worrying about the rain, snow and cold winds of winter, pick up a good book and wile away the hours and enjoy life in Denmark.

 Next try looking at some of the auction style sites in Denmark.